Originally appeared in Beta Online, betaonline.com (1998-1999 – defunct), an e-magazine about computers and technology published by David Tomere.

 I will say Bill seemed earnest during this chat about having information at your fingertips even while you’re driving.
 Information.
 More of it.
 Easier access to it.
 I admit being impressed for a while.
 Until I stepped back into my own life.
 When I did, what was most evident to me is that Bill doesn’t, as I do, drive on the Brooklyn/Queens Expressway.
 No way.
 If he did, he wouldn’t want streaming banners of information distracting him from what’s really important.
 Living.
 Continued existence in one whole and healthy piece.
 The BQE’s congested, filled with dangerous potholes and asphalt undulations, bumper-to-bumper with unsafe speeding cars and trucks driven by irritated people who’d like nothing more than for you to go away so they can move faster.
 There’s not enough information on this planet, and every other planet beyond the cloud cover, that can save your life on it should you make a steering error and veer into the path of a thundering cement truck while reading the latest act of sexual misconduct by a high government official.
 If my non-server-based data banks are insistent about anything, it’s to never, ever attempt a stock trade while driving on this elevated, crumbling chunk of concrete.
 One mistake I could be dead, and no amount of information will bring me back.
 No, I don’t suggest a stock buy on the BQE at rush hour.
 Not even an Internet IPO at issue price.
 I’d hate to be killed or maimed squinting at an email.
 I don’t know about yours, but the majority of mine aren’t worth risking my life for.

 As Marx wrote about the Industrial Age, those who control the means of production (the Capitalists) control the masses around the world (the Proletariat).
-So this must mean in the Information Age those who shape and control access to it (the Informationists) control those of us who need and want it (the Informationariat)?
+Which suggests those in the Information Age who shape and control access to it (the Informationists) control those of us who need and want it (the Informationariat).

 But that’s a joke.